pra9shinde/FrontEnd/README.md

 # FrontEnd
-Practice Frontend projects using html css and js
+Practice Frontend projects using HTML CSS and JS

 1 - Blog : A simple blog page,